Top 10 Must-Read Maritime Novels

 • English (Publication Language)

 R.E.
-McDermott’s first novel, Deadly Straits, is built around the context of marine terrorism and piracy as the name suggests and justifies its title with a fast-paced plot, which is disturbingly plausible.
+McDermott’s first novel, Deadly Straits, is built around the context of marine terrorism and piracy.
 This maritime thriller, published in 2013, tells the story of a marine engineer named Tom Dugan, who becomes collateral damage in the War on Terror.

-With his years of experience in the marine industry, the author could make the characters in the novel entirely familiar for those who have spent time in the marine industry.
+With many years of experience in the marine industry, the author made the characters relatable to those from the shipping sector.

-However, what adds to the book’s speciality is the fact that the author is able to put into written context, his imagination for the audience – especially for those who might not be that well-versed in the marine aspect.
-For those who love sequels, Deadly Straits sets up the right tone for a potential sequel, though it is unsure whether the author is planning to write one or not.
+For those who love sequels, Deadly Straits sets up the right tone for a potential sequel, though it is unsure whether the author plans to write one or not.

 Deadly Straits